Purplepenguin67/weather-tracker/README.md

 How to Use:
-Type the city you would like to view
+-Type the city you would like to view

-Click search
+-Click search

-You may chose multiple cities
+-You may chose multiple cities

 Deployed URL: